Rebirth Year Eleven

 –REFERENCE: In DC’s Beach Blanket Bad Guys Summer Special #1 Part 10—originally told in JLA: Earth 2.
 After meeting Alexander Luthor, the number one superhero of the Antimatter Earth aka Earth-3, the Justice League helps him fight their Earth-3 counterparts: the evil Crime Syndicate of Amerika (dictator Ultraman, his cuckolding partner Superwoman, drug-addicted Johnny Quick, Batman’s counterpart Owlman), and Hal Jordan’s counterpart Power Ring.
 (Power Ring’s cosmic ring contains a sliver of “First Lantern” Volthoom’s soul, making the ring itself a sort of evil sentient Volthoom entity.)
 After fighting to a stalemate on both Earth-0 and Earth-3, the two teams reluctantly join forces to defeat Brainiac.

-–REFERENCE: In The Green Lantern #5—originally told in “DAY OF JUDGEMENT.”
-A host-less Spectre bonds to Asmodel, who uses the divine power to release hordes of demons upon the Earth.
+–REFERENCE: In The Green Lantern #5—originally told in “DAY OF JUDGMENT.”
+A host-less Spectre bonds to Asmodel, who uses divine power to release hordes of demons upon the Earth.
 After the heroes defeat the zombie demons, the Sentinels of Magic (Phantom Stranger, Dr. Occult, Madame Xanadu, Ragman, Zatanna, Sebastian Faust, Deadman, Enchantress, and Blue Devil) separate the Spectre from Asmodel, moving God’s wrath to his new host: the ghost of Hal Jordan!
 The Guardians of the Universe secretly take Hal’s corpse to Oa for safekeeping.
+Notably, the demon Satanus replaces Neron as the new King of Hell.

 –DC: Love is a Battlefield #1 Part 8